-Our garden has produced copious amounts of zucchini this year.
+Our garden produces copious amounts of zucchini year after year.
 Every time my husband walks in with another basket of zucchini, I sigh.
 Now what?
 Why, this time we make zucchini bread, of course.
 For more recipes that use zucchini, try our Sautéed Zucchini With Sun-Dried Tomatoes and Basil, our Low Carb Zucchini Parmesan Fries, or our Low Carb Zucchini Parmesan Casserole.

 Our keto/low-carb zucchini bread is a sweet treat that we enjoy for breakfast, dessert, or afternoon snack.
 It’s gluten-free, sugar-free and takes only 15 minutes to prep.
 Best of all, it tastes delicious!
 We add the sweet-spicy flavors of cinnamon and vanilla, and the nutty goodness of walnuts to create a flavor profile you’re going to love.
 The original recipe was given to me by my sister, Patty.
 We thought it was going to be a simple fix to remove most of the carbs, but nope, not so much.